Skills Builder Partnership

 The Skills Builder Partnership aims to “focus on building essential skills to enable lifelong success.”
 This award-winning not-for-profit organisation brings together schools and a wide-range of organisations and employers to promote the teaching and development of eight universal skills.
 These skills, along with their academic knowledge and understanding, help to prepare our children for their life beyond education and to be ready to make the most of the opportunities which life offers them.

 Teaching incorporates age-appropriate activities to help all children develop these universal skills.
-Each half-term, each class focusses on developing one skill.
 Activities are integrated across the curriculum including outdoor learning activities.

 The Skills Builder Partnership has created a set of pages for families to explore at home which tells you more about each skill and provides you with activities and ideas to use at home to help your child develop these essential skills.